 How much does Wax Removal cost?

 We take your hearing and ear health seriously, so our wax removal consultation includes a hearing assessment, detailed history, and time for you to ask any questions you might have.

 Our comprehensive ear consultation, ear assessment and wax removal costs £45 for one or both ears.

-If no wax is found in any ear, we only charge our consultation fee of £20 and return back to you £20.
+If no wax is found in any ear, we only charge our consultation fee of £25 and return back to you £20.
 Repaid back to the card you used to book your appointment.